-All CAD/CAM systems, past and present, essentially provide services based on three functional components.8 The first part scans the area that the dentist has prepared either intraorally or extraorally and gathers data about the pertinent region.
-The restoration can be planned and developed in three dimensions on a computer thanks to the second component, CAD (Computer Aided Design).
-The final element, CAM (Computer Aided Manufacturing), makes it possible to produce the restoration that has been virtually prepared.9 In general, CAD/CAM systems are split into "Open" and "Closed" systems based on their ability to share digital data.10 All CAD/CAM processes, including data collecting, virtual design, and restoration manufacturing, are included in closed systems; however, data sharing between these systems and other software and hardware is not possible.
-Closed systems have this drawback, while open systems enable the original digital data produced on a particular device to be read and processed by many CAD software and CAM machines.9
+All CAD/CAM systems, past and present, essentially provide services based on three functional components.8 The first part scans the area which the dentist has prepared either intraorally or extraorally and gathers data about the pertinent region.
+The restoration can be planned and developed in three dimensions on a computer thanks to the second component, CAD.
+The final element, CAM, makes it possible to produce the restoration which has been virtually prepared.9 In general, CAD/CAM systems are split into "Open" and "Closed" systems based on their ability to share digital data.10 All CAD/CAM processes, including data